inetrg/tosn-dsmelora22/README.md

 ```

 ## Repository structure
-This repository contains three folders:
+This repository contains the following folders:
 - [datasets](datasets): Contains all datasets and evaluation tools.
 Please refer
 to the [README](datasets/README.md)
 - [simulation](https://github.com/inetrg/dsme_lora/tree/e94c7e55c4d69e629d2e5d7cecb1ce7a6c89a230): Contains the code of the Omnet++ simulation environment.